 677 South Michigan Road, Eaton Rapids (7 miles south of Lansing) // +1-515-663-2500

-Located seven miles south of Lansing on the banks of the Grand River, The English Inn is on Michigan’s State Register of Historic Places.
+Located seven miles south of Lansing on the banks of the Grand River, The English Inn is such a nice place and is on Michigan’s State Register of Historic Places.
 Sitting on 16 acres, beautifully manicured gardens and hiking trails provide the perfect place for an after-dinner walk.

 French cuisine stars here — escargots, baked brie, and French onion soup.
 The fig galette, a vegan preparation, has mission figs baked in puff pastry and pistachios sprinkled on top.
 Red pickled onions cut through the subtle sweetness of the figs.